Andonome/stories/effect_summaries.md

 Water gains unnatural properties.

-0. Water evaporates
+0. Water evaporates.
-1. Water freezes
+1. Water freezes.
-1. Water is breathable
+1. Water is breathable.
-1.
+1. Everything floats in water.
+Bottom of the lake floats to the surface.
 1.

 ## Big